-Eight Compass Rides, each from my home in York to the cyclable extremities of the historic border (N, S, E, W, NE, NW, SE, SW), will form the central rides on this site – see the map on the right.
-They are:
+In 2017 I enjoyed eight rides, each following a compass direction from my home in York to the cyclable extremity of the historic border – see the map on the right.

-There are also blog posts for other, one-off trips to various places.
+There are also blog posts for other, one-off, trips to various locations.
 They're listed by place, and also by date, in the menu bar at the side.